-• The constraints/1 declaration
+- The constraints/1 declaration

 This declaration is deprecated.
-It has been replaced with the chr\constraint/1 declaration.

-- The option/2 declaration This declaration is deprecated.
-It has been replaced with the chr\option/2 declaration. - The handler/1 declaration

-In SICStus every CHR module requires a handler/1 declaration declaring a unique handler name.
+It has been replaced with the chr\constraint/1 declaration. - The option/2 declarationThis declaration is deprecated.
+It has been replaced with the chr\option/2 declaration. - The handler/1 declaration In SICStus every CHR module requires a handler/1 declaration declaring a unique handler name.
 This declaration is valid syntax in SWI-Prolog, but will have no effect.
-A warning will be given during compilation.

-• The rules/1 declaration

-In SICStus, for every CHR module it is possible to only enable a subset of the available rules through the rules/1 declaration.
+A warning will - The rules/1 declaration In SICStus, for every CHR module it is possible to only enable a subset of the available rules through the rules/1 declaration.
 The declaration is valid syntax in SWI-Prolog, but has no effect.
-A warning is given during compilation.
+A warning is given during compilation. - Guard bindings be given during compilation.

-• Guard bindings